n3tsurge/smells-phishy/README.md

 # Smells Phishy
 A Powershell tool for assessing phishing emails

+## WORK IN PROGRESS
+I am not responsible if you wedge your system using this.

 ## Process

 1. Smells phishy logs into your phishing reporting mailbox